Skip to main content

 Good Folk is a new upscale Banff restaurant in the Otter Hotel.

-Chef Dwayne Ennest prepares an Alberta Bison Tartare starter fresh to order, seasoning it with capers, Dijon, and house-cured egg yolk, and the main dish is an eight-ounce bison burger served with local boar bacon.
+Chef Dwayne Ennest prepares an Alberta Bison Tartare starter fresh to order, seasoning it with capers, Dijon, and house-cured egg yolk, and the main dish is an eight-ounce bison burger served with pepper bacon.

 "Bison are the true ‘native to the prairies’ protein with a rich history, and are a big part of our Indigenous culture,” says Ennest.